jasonujmaalvis/magento-boilerplate/README.md

 Note: They can be added back in if you need them by simply removing the line of code from local.xml.

 <h3>Includes jQuery in no conflict mode</h3>
-jQuery 1.7.2 minified in no conflict mode is included as default, you can change this to include the latest version of jQuery if you wish.
+jQuery v1.10.2 minified in no conflict mode is included as default, you can change this to include a more up to date version if you wish.
 It gets included at the very bottom of the dom just like it should be.<br /><br />
 This improves performance issues particularly on mobile devices as when a browser hits a script tag it actually waits for that entire asset to download before it proceeds, if it's in the head your going to block everything that renders visually on your page from starting.

 <h3>Optional custom jQuery files per template</h3>
-The boilerplate comes with jquery.run.min.js which is where you should put all your custom jQuery.
-Optionally within local.xml it has the ability to include a specific JS file for a particular page, great for specifying jQuery that is only to be rendered on certain pages.
+Within local.xml it has the ability to include a specific JS file for a particular page, great for specifying JavaScript that is only to be rendered on certain pages.
 <ul>
-<li>jquery.run.min.js (included on every page)</li>
 <li>jquery.home.js (optional - included on the home page only)</li>
 <li>jquery.category.js (optional - included on the category page only)</li>
 <li>jquery.product.js (optional - included on the product page only)</li>
-<li>jquery.static.js (optional - included on the static page only)</li>
 </ul>

 <h3>HTML5 / CSS3 / Media queries ready</h3>